rudolfwilliam/DeepBC/FIGURE_GUIDE.md

 The figures of the paper can be reproduced via the following commands (assuming you working directory is `deepbc` and you have followed the instructions of the `README.md`):

+Minor variations in results may arise from hardware disparities.
+It is anticipated that these discrepancies will remain negligible[^1].

 ## Morpho-MNIST

 Fig. 3: `python -m morphomnist.visualizations.imgs_intensity`